everything2/everything2/docs/API.md

 * 400 BAD REQUEST, The server did not understand the API call or did not have the proper parameters POSTed to it.
 * 401 UNAUTHORIZED, The request is not available to users that are not logged in
 * 403 FORBIDDEN, The logged in user account does not have the proper permissions on that object and action
+* 404 NOT FOUND, The user requested an object which doesn't have a corresponding database entry
 * 405 UNIMPLEMENTED, The API path that was specified does not match a valid route
 * 410 GONE, The version of the API you requested is no longer available, but the path is valid.